paulmarrington/Unity-Documentation/Able/index.md

 Assert.IsNull(Cache<Agnostic>.Entries.First);
 Assert.IsNull(Cache<Agnostic>.Entries.RecycleBin.First);
 ```
+#### Boxing Value Types

+C# generously wraps objects around basic value type so that they can be treated as object.
+The downside is load on the garbage collector.
+User defined value objects are called `struct` and are passed by value instead of reference.
+Used properly, `struct` instances do not use the heap or the garbage collector.
+Each entry has the interface `Boxed` for codes that need to distinguish value types from objects.
+There are two new methods.

+1. ***New(T item)*** creates a new entry, inserts the value item and adds it to `Cache<T>.`
+2. ***Clone(Boxed<T> item)*** creates a new entry and copies the value from an existing one.

+Both use nodes from the recycling bin where possible.

+In addition, useful methods are inherited from the Cache/LinkedList.Node, the most important being ***`Recycle()`***  to return an entry for later reuse.

+***

 ### Disposable.cs for IDisposable

 The  `using(...){...}` statement will call `Dispose` at the end of the following code block.
 ```c#
     [Test]